 Although HandBrake is a powerful open-source tool, it does have some limitations when adjusting frame rates.
 The interface can be intimidating for beginners, with numerous technical settings that may overwhelm casual users.
 Unlike dedicated video editors, it lacks preview functionality for frame rate changes, meaning you can't see the results before completing the encoding process.
 The software also offers limited frame rate interpolation options, which may result in less smooth motion when converting between significantly different frame rates.

-As we all know, VLC is a great open-source media player.
+As we all know, VLC is a great open-source media player, also works as a video fps converter.
 More powerfully, it is also a good enhancer to change the fps of your videos.
 It can help you improve or reduce the video frame rate according to your needs.
 Let us learn the operations step by step.

 Definitely, VLC can change the frame rate of your videos.
 However, VLC is not a professional video frame interpolation software.
 It often only does simple frame repetition or frame loss, and does not have an AI frame interpolation algorithm, so its output effect is unstable.
-For more smooth and natural effect, you’d better try VidHex, an video enhancer with advanced AI frame interpolation technology.
+For a smoother and more natural effect, you’d better try VidHex, a video enhancer with advanced AI frame interpolation technology.

 How does frame rate affect video?